 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement |

-- |
+YES |

 9 |

-- |
+YES |

 10 |

-Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders |
+Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders |

-The Directors typically meet or communicate with institutional shareholders during the year as required.
-Shareholders are encouraged to attend webinars (advertised on the Company’s website) on the release of preliminary and interim results as well as the annual general meeting (and any other general meetings) at which the Group’s activities are considered and questions answered.
-General information about the Group is also available on this website, which includes overviews of the activities of the Group as well as all recent Company announcements.
-The Non-Executive Directors are available to discuss any matter stakeholders might wish to raise, and the Chairman and the Independent Non-Executive Directors will attend meetings with investors and analysts as required.
-Results of shareholder votes are made public on this website after the meetings concerned.
-None of the resolutions proposed at any of the annual general meetings held by the Company to date had a significant proportion (more than 20%) of votes cast against them. |
+As noted against QCA Principle 3 above, the Directors typically meet or communicate with institutional shareholders during the year as required.
+In addition, all shareholders are encouraged to attend webinars (as advertised on the Company’s website and in regulatory announcements) on the release of preliminary and interim results and the Company’s annual and any other general meetings, at which the Group’s activities are considered and shareholders’ questions answered.
+Dialogue with other stakeholders (including employees, customers, suppliers and regulatory and governmental bodies) is maintained through various formal and informal means, principally by Executive Directors and Senior Management Team members.
+General information about the Group is also available throughout this website (www.oxfordbiodynamics.com), where there is an overview of the activities of the Group, links to its dedicated product websites, up-to-date information on its corporate governance, all recent Company announcements, copies of annual reports and interim results statements and circulars sent to shareholders.
+Results of shareholder votes are made public on the Company’s website after the meetings concerned.
+None of the resolutions proposed at any of the eight annual general meetings held by the Company to date had a significant proportion (more than 20%) of votes cast against them.
+The work undertaken by of each of the Board’s sub-committees during each year is detailed in their reports in the Group’s annual reports and accounts.
+The Non-Executive Directors are available to discuss any matter stakeholders wish to raise and may be contacted by emailing investorrelations@oxfordbiodynamics.com. |

 Board composition and independence

 The QCA Code recommends that a company should have at least two independent non-executive directors, further noting that it may not be possible for growing companies to meet all of the objective independence criteria demanded of the largest listed companies.
 The Board currently comprises three Executive Directors and three Non-Executive Directors.
-Of the current Board, David Holbrook and Matthew Wakefield are considered by the Directors to be independent for the purposes of the QCA Code.
+Of the current Board, David Holbrook and Peter Presland are considered by the Directors to be independent for the purposes of the QCA Code.
 Stephen Diggle represents a significant shareholder (through the combined holdings of Vulpes Life Sciences Fund and Vulpes Testudo Fund) and, therefore, is not considered by the Board to be independent for the purposes of the QCA Code.

 Each of the Non-Executive Directors offers robust challenge and support to the Executive Directors and is committed to representing the interests of all shareholders.